-For the members of INSP!R, the future of social protection relies on developing national, comprehensive and broadly supported social protection policies with the structural and effective participation of all actors in society: governments, economic actors and civil society.
+For the thematic network on the right to social protection, the future of social protection relies on developing national, comprehensive and broadly supported social protection policies with the structural and effective participation of all actors in society: governments, economic actors and civil society.
 They are called upon to mobilise their efforts in this joint endeavour.
 Together, they will have to develop, implement and monitor these social protection policies, with due respect for the specific role and expertise of each actor.
 This is the only way to make sure social protection is considered a common good.
 A set of measures and services established, safeguarded and valued by all actors in society, to the benefit of all members of society, thus contributing to social cohesion.